zwyMZ/csc360kapish/README.md

-#CSC360 Assignment1
+#CSC360 Assignment1 kapish
-an implementation of swap and left_shit function of the doubly linked list
+an implementation of command line interpreter of linux system